Data 101: Data Classification & Storage

 To make informed business decisions, you need data.
 Your organization’s ability to gather data from disparate sources and secure meaningful insights from it can help drive business value.
 To lay the groundwork for a successful data strategy, you start by determining how your data will be stored, analyzed, and queried.
 Here, we’ll talk about different storage options, the differences between them, and how they work.
 We’ll also cover which option to choose based on your data strategy, infrastructure, and goals.

 A database is a systematic collection of related information, or data stored electronically in a way that’s easily accessed, retrieved, managed and updated.
 Databases help to facilitate the storage, retrieval, modification, and deletion of data.
 They typically collect information on people, places, or things.
 There are different types of purpose-built databases, typically chosen to support diverse data models based on the organizational approach that has been chosen.
 These could include relational, key-value, document, in-memory, graph, time series, wide column, and ledger databases.
 It’s important for companies to define their data strategy that aligns with their business.
 The decision about which database to use is a design/modelling decision as well.
 It can be as easy as evaluating your transactional data requirements and using that as a framework for choosing the right database.
 Databases can be used for a variety of use cases like banking transactions, session management, fraud detection, high-traffic web applications, e-commerce systems and so on.
-For example, social media platforms use document and graph databases to store user information such as names, email addresses and user behaviour.
+For example, social media platforms use document and graph databases to store user information such as names, email addresses and user behavior.
 The data is then used to recommend content to users and improve the users experience.
 SQL databases are perfectly suited for storing structured data while NoSQL databases are best for working with unstructured data and semi-structured data.

 Well, businesses rely on databases and the data collected to make informed decisions which could be crucial to profitability.
 Databases also help organizations provide a tailored set of products and services to customers, improving their experiences and augmenting retention.
 For example, organizations use their databases to improve business processes by collecting data such as sales, order processing and customer service.
 Businesses analyze that data to improve these processes, expand their business and grow revenue.
 Another instance is to secure personal health information: healthcare providers use databases to securely store personal health data to improve patient care.
 When we think about selecting the right database for our applications, it is mainly choosing between two types of data processing systems: online analytical processing (OLAP) and online transaction processing (OLTP).
 The main difference between the two is OLAP is used to gain valuable insights while OLTP is purely operational.